 Out of total 22.85 per cent head of the households in the study area are illiterate. in camp area 25.72 per cent of the head of the households are illiterate and in non-camp area 20 per cent of the head of the households are illiterate and 5.57 per cent are the new entrance in the pre- nursery schools.
 Table.
 1.2 shows the educational profile of the head of the households.
 In the study area a total of 77.14 per cent of the head of the households are literate of which 7.14 per cent head ,have education qualification up to middle level, 28.57 per cent each up to matric & higher secondary level, 7.14 and 5.71 per cent have education qualification up to Graduate and post-graduate level.
-In camp area out of total literate 5.71 per cent of the head are educated up to middle, 25.71 per cent up to matric, 31.42 per cent up to Hr. secondary, 8.57 per cent and 2.85 per cent of the head of total literate 5.71 per cent and 2.85 per cent of the head are educated and post-graduate level.
-In Non-camp area out of total 80 per cent of the head post-graduate level.
-In Non-camp area out of total 80 per cent of the head post-graduate level.
-In Non-camp area out of total 80 per cent of the head of the head of the head of the head post-graduate level.

-households are literate with different levels of education level.
-Out of these ,8.57 per cent have education up to middle, 31.42 per cent up to matric, 25.71 per cent up to higher secondary, 5.71 per cent up to graduate and 8.57 per cent of the heads of the households have education up to post-graduate level.
-In non-camp area the heads of the households have higher level of education than in camp area.
+In camp area out of total literate 5.71 per cent and 2.85 per cent of the head of the households are lots up to graduate and post-graduate level.
+In Non-camp area out of total 80 per cent of the head of the households are households are literate with different levels of education level.
+Out of these ,8.57 per cent up to graduate and 8.57 per cent up to matric, 25.71 per cent up to higher secondary, 5.71 per cent up to graduate and soft he households have education up to post-graduate level.
+In non-camp area the households have education up to post-graduate level.
+In non-camp area the households have higher level of education than in camp area.